-Whereas other real estate assets depreciate with use, certified organic farmland is one real asset that has the ability to become more productive and valuable over time.
+Whereas other real estate assets depreciate with use, certified organic farmland is one real asset that has the potential to become more productive and valuable over time.
 The holistic approach of organic farmers focuses on repairing the relationship between agriculture and nature, increasing the long-term fertility of an acre of land, and preparing the land to produce a wide variety of crops.
 These environmentally sustainable management techniques all prioritize the continuous health of the soil, the component of the land that facilitates production.
-Organic farming therefore improves the value of the asset itself, building up healthy soils to produce food in the face of population growth and climate unpredictability.
+Organic farming therefore is expected to improve the value of the asset itself, by building up healthy soils to produce food in the face of population growth and climate unpredictability.